 Money mules receive fraudulently gained funds into their accounts, then withdraw the money and send it overseas using a wire transfer service.
 They're paid a commission for their role in the scam.

 Money mules are recruited in a range of ways, including spam emails, adverts on recruitment websites, and approaches to people with their CVs available online.
 The 'mule' will often not know that they are involved in illegal activity and will simply think they have been recruited for a legitimate job.

 Things to look out for when applying for a job online:

-Any person who takes part in this type of activity may be held liable for the money they've sent overseas, and become involved in a police investigation.
-If you think you've become involved in this type of scam, or are unsure about someone you've been communicating with online, you can call us to discuss on:
+- Any person who takes part in this type of activity may be held liable for the money they've sent overseas, and become involved in a police investigation.
+If you think you've become involved in this type of scam, or are unsure about someone you've been communicating with online, you can call us to discuss.

-You can find more information in General terms and conditions for Personal and business (PDF 704.6 kB) and General terms and conditions for Business Banking (PDF 0 Bytes).
+You can find more information in our General terms and conditions for Personal and business.
+(PDF 279.7 KB)

 Do not reply to any emails requesting your internet banking login details.
 Delete it immediately.
 Do not click on any link provided in the email.
 Kiwibank will NEVER ask you to disclose your internet banking login details by email.
 You can forward these types of emails to email@example.com.

 Check out the internet security section on this website.